 The Simpsons Movie's plot starts off with Homer adopting a messy piglet he names "Spider Pig".
 The pig, helped a great deal by Homer, made enough waste to fill a silo in just two days, so how does Homer decide to solve this problem?
 Naturally, being Homer (doh!), he throws away the silo into the lake, causing an environmental disaster in the process.
 Left with no choice by the EPA, Arnold Schwarzenegger decides the best course of action is to put a dome over Springfield.
 Like the Simpsons' Schwarzenegger, His Highness Sheikh Mohammed bin Rashid Al Maktoum thought it's a good idea to close a whole city inside a glass dome.
 The only difference is that we're dealing with reality, instead of fiction this time!

 Appropriately called Mall of the World, the city will cover an area of 48 million square feet and will set new records for various large behemoth structures: the largest indoor theme park in the world (the one actually covered by the dome), the largest mall (8 million sq. ft.), along with 20,000 hotel rooms catering to all types of tourists, and a cultural district with theaters built around New York’s Broadway, Ramblas Street in Barcelona, and London’s Oxford Street.
-If you ever had any doubt the Saudis have a thing for the ‘big’, here you go…
+If you ever had any doubt that Dubai has a thing for the 'big', here you go...

-The seven-kilometre-long promenades connecting the facilities will also covered and air-conditioned during summer.
+The seven-kilometer-long promenades connecting the facilities will also be covered and air-conditioned during summer.
 The Mall of the World will also come complete with a dedicated 3 million sq. ft. wellness zone catering to medical tourists.

 “It will offer a holistic experience to medical tourists and their families, ensuring access to quality healthcare, specialized surgical procedures and cosmetic treatments, wellness facilities, and high-end hospitality options", according to a Dubai Holding statement.